DallanQ/lotr_journeys_in_middle_earth/Manual.md

 - one weakness card from the top of the weakness deck

-> Image of 6 Basic cards with role on the bottom of each card ranging from Basic 1-6 respectively
+> Image of 6 Basic cards with a role on the bottom of each card ranging from Basic 1-6 respectively

-> Image of 5 Beravor cards with role on the bottom of each card ranging from Beravor 1-5
+> Image of 5 Beravor cards with a role on the bottom of each card ranging from Beravor 1-5

 > Image of a random weakness card

-> Image of 3 pathfinder cards with role on the bottom of each card ranging from 1-3
+> Image of 3 pathfinder cards with a role on the bottom of each card ranging from 1-3

 *If Beravor chooses the Pathfinder role, her skill deck consists of basic 1-6, Beravor 1-5, Pathfinder 1-3, and one random weakness.*